See also: List of my modules

-In creating a VASSAL module, the goal is not to copy every component of the boardgame and implement it in exactly the same way.
-I start with the Best Practices chapter of the VASSAL 3.1 Designers Guide.
-The big three are:
+I make VASSAL modules for my own use, typically including only those images and features that are necessary for my own on-screen game-play.
+My aim is not to copy every component of the boardgame and implement it in exactly the same way.
+I start with a few Best Practices from the VASSAL Designers Guide:

 - Don't Try to Enforce the Rules